ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   While a nodelist can be represented in JSON, e.g. as an array, this document does not require or assume any particular representation.

+Singular Nodelist:
+: A list of at most one node.
+  While a singular nodelist can be represented in JSON, e.g. as an array, this document does not require or assume any particular representation.

 Parameter:
 : Formal parameter (of a function) that can take a function argument (an actual parameter) in a function-expression.